by VIN, Year, Make, Model by License Plate

 2134 2017 Dodge Charger (5.0★)

-Final Verdict: Is the 2017 Dodge Charger a Good Sedan?
+Final Verdict: Is the 2017 Dodge Charger a Good Vehicle?

 The 2017 Dodge Charger is ideal for those seeking a full-size sedan with a strong emphasis on performance and bold styling.
 It's worth buying if you prioritize power and are willing to accept the associated fuel costs and potential maintenance expenses.
 A used 2017 Charger can offer excellent value, especially in lower trims like the SXT or R/T, if well-maintained.
 The higher-performance trims (Scat Pack, Hellcat) are worth considering if performance is paramount, but require careful inspection due to the potential for hard driving.
 Avoid examples with a history of accidents or neglected maintenance.
 Ultimately, it's a worthwhile purchase for those who appreciate a blend of practicality and muscle car attitude.